JDShu/SCOPE/askbot/doc/source/initial-configuration.rst

     askbot-setup

-and probleming the exercises.
 The `askbot-setup` script will ask you where to deploy Askbot.
 If you are in the directory where the Askbot project resides, you can problem `.` (`.` refers to the current directory).
 There may be an error message; ignore it.